The Zen Of Charcoal: How Charcoal Is Made And How Charcoal Works

 The sawdust arrives in a conveyor (A) and then enters a huge rotating barrel (B) for tumble drying that takes the moisture down to about 35%.

-Once the char is cooked it is crushed and mixed with small amounts of anthracite coal, mineral charcoal, starch, sodium nitrate, limestone, sawdust, and borax.
+Once the char is cooked it is crushed and mixed with small amounts of anthracite coal (almost pure carbon), mineral charcoal, starch, sodium nitrate, limestone, borax, and sawdust.
 The additives act as binders, improve ignition, promote steady burning, and make manufacturing more efficient.

 The slurry is then molded into their pillow shape with the K shaped channels that allow airflow during the burn.
+In the photo at right strips of the pillows are coming off a roller onto a conveyor belt.
 They are then dried, bagged, stacked, and shipped.
 The Belle plant runs 24/7 and produces an average of 550 tons per day.
 That's more than 61,000 of the 18 pound bags from this one plant per day!

 There are other good charcoals out there.
-I like Royal Oak, and Duraflame Real Hardwood Briquets as well as Wicked Good 100% All Natural Hardwood briquets are made from just char and starch.
+I like Royal Oak, and Duraflame Real Hardwood Briquets.
+Wicked Good 100% All Natural Hardwood briquets are made from just char and starch.
 Alas they are not widely available.

 There have been a few new charcoal substitutes introduced in the past few years.
 I have only tried one, called Lokii, and I am unimpressed.